 - Hot Removal of Module in an I/O Enabled mode will cause all outputs to Hold Last State (even channels configured for Force to Default Value).
-If that operation is not desirable, the outputs can be forced to default by first turning off field power and removing the Terminal Block of this module before hot-removing Module. - Resetting Module using SVC\REQ 24 causes all channels to Hold Last State even if Default Value is configured.
+If that operation is not desirable, the outputs can be forced to default by first turning off field power and removing the Terminal Block of this module before hot-removing Module. - Resetting Module using SVC_REQ 24 causes all channels to Hold Last State even if Default Value is configured.
 The application program must handle output defaulting before execution of the Service Request. - Default Ramp Rate configuration is ignored if backplane power from the power supply is lost.
 Channels configured for Default Value go to the default value immediately. - The first time a configuration is stored following a return of backplane power, the Default Ramp rate is not used.
 Any channel configured for Default Value goes to its default value immediately.
 If analog power was not lost and the same configuration is restored on the next power-up, the channel state is unchanged from the time the power was lost.
 The Default Ramp Rate is used for any subsequent reconfiguration.

 Condition Hold Last State or Default Value Default Ramp Rate Enabled Outputs Enabled and Ramp Rate Enabled Channel Output Setting (Except where indicated, field power is assumed to be present).
 Outputs Enabled and No Faults N/A N/A No Output goes to its commanded value from reference memory; defaults don't apply.
 N/A N/A Yes Output is ramped to the commanded output from reference memory at the Outputs Enabled ramp rate.
 Defaults don't apply.
-Outputs Disabled, Fault Mode, or Reconfiguration Default Value No N/A Output is set to the Default Value Recominguitation Default Value Yes N/A Output is ramped to the Default Value at the Default ramp rate, starting at the last commanded value before entering mode.
-Hold Last State N/A N/A Output is held at the last commanded value Loss of Backplane Power or First Configuration Store Default Value N/A N/A Output is set to the Default Value. after Power-up Hold Last State N/A N/A Output is held at last commanded value.
+Outputs Disabled, Fault Mode, or Reconfiguration Default Value No N/A Output is set to the Default Value Reconfiguration Default Value Yes N/A Output is ramped to the Default Value at the Default ramp rate, starting at the last commanded value before entering mode.
+Hold Last State N/A N/A Output is held at the last commanded value Loss of Backplane Power or First Configuration Store after Power-up Default Value N/A N/A Output is set to the Default Value.
+Hold Last State N/A N/A Output is held at last commanded value.
 Hot Removal, Reset with SVCREQ 24 or Cleared Configuration N/A N/A N/A Output is held at last commanded value.
 Loss of Field Power N/A N/A N/A All outputs go to 0V and 0mA.

 Parameter Default Description High Scale Value (Eng Units) The defaults for the four Scaling parameters depend on the configured Range Type and Range.
-Each Note: Scaling is disabled if both High Scale Eng.
+Each Range and Range Type have a different set of defaults.
+Note: Scaling is disabled if both High Scale Eng.
 Units equals High Scale A/D Units and Low Scale Eng.
 Units equals Low Scale A/D Units.
 Default = High A/D Limit of selected range type.
-Low Scale Value (Eng Units) Range and Range Type have a different set of defaults.
-Default is Low A/D Limit of selected range type.
-Must be lower than the high scaling value.
-High Scale Value (A/D Units) Default is High A/D Limit of selected range type.
+Low Scale Value (Eng Units) have a different set of High Scale Value (A/D Units) Default is High A/D Limit of selected range type.
 Must be greater than the low scaling value.
 Low Scale Value (A/D Units) Default is Low A/D Limit of selected range type.

-10.4.5.2.1 Output Scaling: ALG704 and ALG708
+Output Scaling: ALG704 and ALG708